 According to the latest polls, more than half of LGBT+ Czechs hide their authentic selves at work.
 This can be psychologically demanding and have an adverse effect on work performance.

-That’s why Pride Business forum offers employers interactive workshops.
+That’s why Pride Business Forum offers employers interactive workshops.
 Through them, we help managers and teams to find ways in which the company can support LGBT employees in coming out, help create a better work climate and ensure a better output for the whole team.

 Our interactive workshops train employees to recognize offensive behavior and to understand unconscious biases, strengthen their empathy and empower them to take specific actions as individuals.